Bulworth

-Bulworth is a 1998 American political satire black comedy film co-written, co-produced, directed by, and starring Warren Beatty.
+Bulworth is a 1998 American political satire and black comedy film co-written, co-produced, directed by, and starring Warren Beatty.
 It co-stars Halle Berry, Oliver Platt, Don Cheadle, Paul Sorvino, Jack Warden, and Isaiah Washington.
 The film follows the title character, California Senator Jay Billington Bulworth (Beatty), as he runs for re-election while trying to avoid a hired assassin.
 The film received generally positive reviews and a nomination for the Academy Award for Best Original Screenplay yet narrowly failed to break even on a $30 million budget.
 However, Beatty was praised for tackling race, poverty, dysfunction in the health care system, and corporate control of the political agenda, with eminent legal scholar Patricia J. Williams noting the film examined "racism's intersection with America's deep, and growing, class divide."

 Plot

 Jay Bulworth, a Democratic U.S. Senator from California, faces a primary challenge from a fiery young populist.
 Once politically liberal, Bulworth has over time conceded to more conservative politics and to accepting donations from large corporations.
 While he and his wife have been having affairs with each other's knowledge for years, they maintain a happy facade for the sake of their public image.
 Tired of politics and unhappy with life, Bulworth makes plans to kill himself, and negotiates a $10 million life insurance policy with his daughter as the beneficiary.
 Knowing that a suicide would void the policy, he contracts to have himself assassinated within two days.

 He arrives extremely drunk at a Los Angeles campaign event, where he freely speaks his mind in the presence of the C-SPAN film crew following his campaign.
-After dancing all night in an underground club and smoking marijuana, he begins rapping in public.
+After dancing all night in an underground club and smoking marijuana, he begins rhyming in public.
 His frank, offensive remarks make him an instant media darling and re-energize his campaign.
-He becomes romantically involved with Nina, a young black activist, who begins to join him on campaign stops.
+He becomes romantically involved with Nina, a young Black activist, who begins to join him on campaign stops.
 He is pursued by the paparazzi, his insurance company, his campaign managers, and an increasingly adoring public, all the while awaiting his impending assassination.

 After a televised debate during which Bulworth derides insurance companies and the American healthcare system while drinking from a flask, he retreats to the home of Nina's family in impoverished South Central Los Angeles.
 He witnesses a group of children selling crack and intervenes to rescue them from an encounter with a racist police officer, and later discovers they work for L.D., a local drug kingpin to whom Nina's brother owes money.
-Bulworth eventually makes it to a television appearance arranged earlier by his campaign manager, during which he raps and repeats verbatim statements that Nina and L.D. have told him about the lives of poor black people and their opinions of various American institutions, such as education and employment.
+Bulworth eventually makes it to a television appearance arranged earlier by his campaign manager, during which he rhymes and repeats verbatim statements that Nina and L.D. have told him about the lives of poor Black people and their opinions of various American institutions, such as education and employment.
 Eventually he offers the solution that "everybody should fuck everybody" until everyone is "all the same color," stunning the audience and his interviewer.